Artificial intelligence in healthcare: Bias and discrimination

-Since AI makes decisions solely on the data it receives as input, it is important that this data represents accurate patient demographics.
-In a hospital setting, patients do not have full knowledge of how predictive algorithms are created or calibrated.
-Therefore, these medical establishments can unfairly code their algorithms to discriminate against minorities and prioritize profits rather than providing optimal care, i.e. violating the ethical principle of social justice or non-maleficence.
+Medical establishments can unfairly code algorithms to discriminate against minorities or rare disease and prioritize profits rather than providing optimal care, i.e. violating the ethical principle of social justice or non-maleficence.
 A recent scoping review identified 18 equity challenges along with 15 strategies that can be implemented to help address them when AI applications are developed using many-to-many mapping.

 There can be unintended bias in algorithms that can exacerbate social and healthcare inequities.
-Since AI's decisions are a direct reflection of its input data, the data it receives must have accurate representation of patient demographics.
+AI produces output solely from the data it receives as input.
+The data it receives must have an accurate representation of patient demographics.
 For instance, if populations are less represented in healthcare data it is likely to create bias in AI tools that lead to incorrect assumptions of a demographic and impact the ability to provide appropriate care.
 White males are overly represented in medical data sets.
 Therefore, having minimal patient data on minorities can lead to AI making more accurate predictions for majority populations, leading to unintended worse medical outcomes for minority populations.
 Collecting data from minority communities can also lead to medical discrimination.
 For instance, HIV is a prevalent virus among minority communities and HIV status can be used to discriminate against patients.
 In addition to biases that may arise from sample selection, different clinical systems used to collect data may also impact AI functionality.
 For example, radiographic systems and their outcomes (e.g., resolution) vary by provider.
 Moreover, clinician work practices, such as the positioning of the patient for radiography, can also greatly influence the data and make comparability difficult.
-However, these biases are able to be eliminated through careful implementation and a methodical collection of representative data.

-A final source of algorithmic bias, which has been called "label choice bias", arises when proxy measures are used to train algorithms, that build in bias against certain groups.
+An additional source of algorithmic bias, which has been called "label choice bias", arises when proxy measures are used to train algorithms, that build in bias against certain groups.
 For example, a widely used algorithm predicted health care costs as a proxy for health care needs, and used predictions to allocate resources to help patients with complex health needs.
 This introduced bias because Black patients have lower costs, even when they are just as unhealthy as White patients.
-Solutions to the "label choice bias" aim to match the actual target (what the algorithm is predicting) more closely to the ideal target (what researchers want the algorithm to predict), so for the prior example, instead of predicting cost, researchers would focus on the variable of healthcare needs which is rather more significant.
-Adjusting the target led to almost double the number of Black patients being selected for the program.